TradingCalc MCP — Crypto Futures Math

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool calculates maximum safe leverage using account size, drawdown, and volatility.
-Includes example user queries that distinguish it from sibling tools like run_position_sizing or run_liquidation_safety.
+The description clearly states the tool calculates maximum safe leverage using account size, drawdown, and volatility.
+It provides concrete example queries ('what's the max leverage I should use on BTC?') that differentiate it from sibling tools like liquidation safety or risk-reward analysis.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.